LasseLuehmann/Guide/README.md

-# 0.0.6 New Features
+# 0.0.8 New Features
-> aditional subcommand for `-l`: `-la` or `--lsall` wich will list also hidden files and directorys

-> added history database: with `-j` you are now able to display all of your searches with `Date, Time, Command and Path`

-> reset of the history: with `-x` you are able to delete your whole history
+> fixed the database issue: a folder and a csv file will be created in the home diectory to contain the database

 # Guide